Multiple start dates

 “I was so impressed with the quality of the students available as part of the Asper Co-op program and was even more impressed by our student’s contributions to my team.
 Her level of expertise, enthusiasm and support made the co-op placement a fabulous experience.” - James W. Burns Leadership Institute

-Students are available year round and can begin work in January, May or September, for a four month period or longer.
+Students are available year round and can begin work in January, May or September, for a 4-month period (8-month placements can be facilitated).

 Employing Co-op students is a cost-effective and low-risk means of recruiting and evaluating potential future hires.
 Co-op students can provide relief for short-term peaks in workload, or special projects and research.